arvchi/tcga_data/README.md

 # Remarks
-Data to large to be pushed to github.
+* Expression data to large to be pushed to github.
+* Jupyter notebook for overview, see script/program.py for complete code.